-Many people are unaware of the fact that after your DUI arrest in Roswell, you have only 10 days to file a letter that will request an ALS hearing.
+Many people are unaware of the fact that after your DUI arrest in Roswell, you only have 30 days to file a letter to request an ALS hearing.
 This is a hearing that is not associated with your Roswell DUI trial and only addresses your driver's license suspension.
 It is crucial that you hire a DUI lawyer as soon as you are charged with DUI in order to keep your license and get your best results.
-Call the Law Office of Richard Lawson right away and we will file a 10 day letter to set up your ALS hearing.
+Call the Law Office of Richard Lawson right away and we will file a 30 day letter to set up your ALS hearing.
 Call us 24/7.

 Blood and Breath Tests